trailofbits/vast/README.md

 # VAST: MLIR for Program Analysis

 VAST is a library for program analysis and instrumentation of C/C++ and related languages.
-The goal of this tool is to provide a foundation for customizable program representation for a broad spectrum of analyses.
+VAST provides a foundation for customizable program representation for a broad spectrum of analyses.
 Using the MLIR infrastructure, VAST provides a toolset to represent C/C++ program at various stages of the compilation and to transform the representation to the best-fit program abstraction.

-Whether static or dynamic, the program analysis often requires a specific view of the source code.
+Whether static or dynamic, program analysis often requires a specific view of the source code.
 The usual requirements for a representation is to be easily analyzable, i.e., have a reasonably small set of operations, be truthful to the semantics of the analyzed program, and the analysis must be relatable to